Lost Childhood and Role Reversal: Understanding Parentification in Families

 By addressing these issues, we can break free from unhealthy patterns and create a more balanced and fulfilling life for ourselves.

-Healing Childhood Role Reversal
+Therapeutic Approaches for Healing Childhood Role Reversal

 Effective therapy options for individuals who have experienced childhood role reversal include various methods tailored to address the deep-rooted impacts of parentification.
 Key approaches are: